dibericky/matrix-compatibility/README.md

+## How to run

-Given a configuration like, written in a file named config.yml:
+Given a configuration like, written in a file named `config.yml`:
 ```yaml
 gitlab_base_api_host: "https://MY_GITLAB_API_HOST.com"
 services: